tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #7 Security.md

         }
         ```

-4. Run the following command to create an instance of Service Discovery **note: service name and type may be different depending on platform/operator configuration.
+5. Run the following command to create an instance of Service Discovery **note: service name and type may be different depending on platform/operator configuration.
 Please remember to create your service instance with your initials**

     ```powershell
     cf create-service p-identity auth-internal sso-{Initials}
     ```

-5. Navigate to the manifest.yml file and in the services section add an entry to bind the application to the newly created instance of the SSO service
+6. Navigate to the manifest.yml file and in the services section add an entry to bind the application to the newly created instance of the SSO service

     ```yml
-     - sso-mk
+     - sso-{initials}
     ```